 Doncaster Creates & Frenchgate shopping centre welcomed Kerrupt Animation conducted workshops in animation in the world On Monday & Tuesday 23rd & 24th August - Undercover flip animations, where particpants created their own animation in a story book that they customised and personalised - a unique work of art emerged from the workshops.

 and FILM ANIMATION where people made their favourite toy or model a film star.

 Previous Hosted Events

 As Booker’s ‘Out of London’ partner, Doncaster hosted a series of events through the Doncaster Creates initiative ‘In Conversation’ Friday 13 November, 7.00pm - 8.15pm, Facebook Live via Doncaster Creates.
 South Yorkshire poet Helen Mort was livestreamed ‘In Conversation’ with the six authors shortlisted for the prestigious The Booker Prize this year.

 ‘Open Mic' Thursday 26 November, 7.00pm - 8.30pm, Facebook Live via Doncaster Creates

 Celebrating local talent with a virtual Open Mic!
 In partnership with The Booker Prize, Doncaster writers will read passages from their work alongside Fiona Mozley and Lemn Sissay MBE in front of a local and international audience on Thursday 26 November at 7.00pm.

 THE BOOKER BOOK TREE

 A booker book tree.. created by Sacha Gray with Anton Hecht.
 As part of the events around Doncaster's relationship with the Booker prize this year.
-The books donated by Re-Read and will be distributed to local people at the end when the artwork is taken down.
-An experimentin using books for sculptural works, and also in using the large windows of Cast theatre, which is closed because of the restrictions.
+The books donated by Re-Read and were distributed to local people at the end when the artwork was taken down.